KajoZzz/yt-converter-extension/README.md

 ## Usage

-When you want to download a video as mp3 tap the extension icon once.
+When you want to download a video as mp3/mp4 tap the extension icon once.

-Then select your desired audio quality.
+Then select your desired quality.

 ## More